IAB Europe Cookie Wall [Source]

 Cookie Walls: Legal or Not?

 Much of the recent discussion on cookie walls came around after the EU data protection authorities questioned its validity.
+Let’s look at what some of the data protection regulators think about the use of cookie wall.

 So, the simple answer to the above question is: no, cookie walls are not legal.